KRFOSS/kali-docs/development/dojo-mastering-live-build/index.md

 kali@kali:~$ cd live-build-config/
 ```

 **0x01 - Overwrite the default Kali package list**, including only the packages you want.
-In the video, we simply edited the list and changed a few package names.
+In the video, we simply edited the list and changed a few package names:

 ```console
 kali@kali:~$ cat <<EOF > kali-config/variant-default/package-lists/kali.list.chroot